Skills Ontario Competition

 • Competitor Safety Check List will be completed with competitors by the Technical Chairs during contest orientation

-• Every contest will be equiped with a standard first aid kit and hand santizer.
+• Every contest site will be equiped with a standard first aid kit and hand sanitizer.
 Contests with materials and consumables that require spill kits/eye wash bottles will be available at each of those contests.

 • Hearing protection will be available to all spectators who wish to have a pair of ear plugs.
 For spectators, they will be available in Zones 3 and 4 at the Toronto Congress Center, as well as the Skills Ontario Information Booth.

-• Both police and EMS are available on-site throughout the competition days and are labelled on the floor plan which is available on the Skills Ontario website on the visotr page and on-site during contest days
+• Both police and EMS (with ambulance) are available on-site throughout the competition days and are labelled on the floor plan which is available on the Skills Ontario website on the visitor page, the Skills Ontario App, and on-site printed copies during contest days

 • Skills Ontario has a site specific event safety manual that has guidelines to manage a number of different scenarios.

-• Skills Ontario Staff are on-site each day throughout the competition.
+• Skills Ontario Staff are on-site each day throughout the competition, set-up and tear down.

 • Leaders running the Challenges, Contests and Workshops are all trained in the field of the activity.